liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ## Using site templates

 Site Templates can be administered from the Control Panel.
-They allow portal administrators to create multiple sites with same default set of pages and content.
+They allow portal administrators to create multiple sites with the same default set of pages and content.
 Site templates can contain multiple pages, each with its own theme, layout template, portlets, and portlet configurations.
 Site templates can also contain content just like actual sites.
 This allows administrators to use site